-While many studies have examined the links between foods and breast cancer risk, relatively few have examined the influence of post-diagnosis diet on breast cancer survival.
-While there is a great deal of overlap between factors that affect breast cancer risk and those that influence risk of recurrence, drivers of risk are not identical at each stage of tumor initiation, growth and metastasis.
+While many studies have examined the links between diet and breast cancer risk, relatively few have examined the influence of post-diagnosis diet survival.
+While there is overlap between factors that affect breast cancer risk and risk of recurrence, drivers of risk are not identical at each stage of tumor initiation, growth and metastasis.

 For example, breast cancer initiation, which is the result of changes in a single cell, does not involve angiogenesis (the formation of new blood vessels to supply nutrients to a tumor).
 On the other hand, growing tumors and metastases must establish a blood supply in order to grow beyond a tiny size.
 Certain foods such as blueberries and watercress contain compounds that have been shown to reduce angiogenesis.